 I am an NSF postdoctoral fellow at the Mathematical Biosciences Institute in Columbus Ohio.
-I am generally interested in using statistical mechanics to understand biology, and formal methods for dimensionality reduction in dynamical systems.
-I am also interested in applications of the probabalistic method in number theory.
+I am generally interested in using stochastic processes, partial differential equations, and adapting/extending methodology used in theoretical physics with the aim of explainings physical processes occuring in biological systems.

-My previous work has been primarily on inverse problems using methods of statistical physics with applications to imaging in biology.
-I paid particular attention to ion and oxygen homeostasis in the brain, with the goal of gaining an understanding of a phenomenon known as cortical spreading depression.From 2008-2012, I was a graduate student in the UCLA Department of Biomathematics (Department of Mathematical and Computational Biology), an applied mathematics program with emphasis on biological applications.
+I have previously worked on inverse problems using methods of statistical physics with applications to imaging and partial differential equations.
+On the biological end, I have paid particular attention to ion and oxygen homeostasis in the brain, with the goal of gaining an understanding of a phenomenon known as cortical spreading depression.From 2008-2012, I was a graduate student in the UCLA Department of Biomathematics (Department of Mathematical and Computational Biology), an applied mathematics program with emphasis on biological applications.
 My graduate advisors were Tom Chou, KC Brennan, and Van Savage.
 Additionally, I previously had completed an MS in Statistics under the tutelage of Rick Schoenberg, and Jan de Leeuw.
-To find out about my current research projects, come and pay me a visit, or check my calendar to see if I am visiting someplace near you.
-Below I have summarized some of the research projects for which I have submitted papers or have had papers published.

 Spreading depression is a wave of depolarization and subsequent depression that travels in gray matter in the brain.
 It involves drastic changes in ionic balances and brain metabolism.
 Previously, the connection between these two aspects of this phenomenon were not clear.
 Using a lumped vascular model that is controlled by extracellular ion concentrations, and a model for oxygen use and delivery, we examined the connection.